ManousosAlexandrakis/Linear_Approximation_OPF/README.md

 #### Notes
 - Ensure the input data is in the correct format before running.
 - Fine-tune parameters as needed for different datasets.
+- The palette used can be viewd here: https://www.color-hex.com/color-palette/894